C$^3$P-VoxelMap: Compact, Cumulative and Coalescible Probabilistic Voxel Mapping: Experiments

 We notice some open-source implementations employ multi-threading techniques, e.g., TBB in Faster-LIO, OpenMP in Fast-LIO2 and VoxelMap.
 To compare the efficiency of the algorithm itself, we leave out the implementation-related performance gain from multi-threading.
 Thus, for a fair comparison, tests are performed on a single-threaded setup.

 \textit{Time Efficiency}: The performance results are listed in Table \ref{tab:time}.
-All methods include three modules: pre-process, state estimation and map update.
-Since the pre-process module is the same for all, we focus on state estimation and map update.
-Our C\textsuperscript{3}P-VoxelMap outperforms others in the overall processing time.
+All methods include two primary modules: state estimation and map update, and our C\textsuperscript{3}P-VoxelMap outperforms others in the overall processing time.

-For state estimation stage, although the same IESKF framework is employed for all the tested methods, the difference in processing time is still unignorable.
-As listed in Table \ref{tab:time}, Fast-LIO2 spends 39.78 milliseconds in state estimation, while Faster-LIO consumes the longest 55.58 milliseconds in the same stage, because Faster-LIO requires a nearby voxel search which is time-consuming.
+For the state estimation stage, although the same IESKF framework is employed for all the tested methods, the difference in processing time cannot be ignored.
+As listed in Table \ref{tab:time}, Faster-LIO consumes the longest 55.58 milliseconds in this stage as it requires a nearby voxel search which is time-consuming.
+Fast-LIO2 also spends 8.41 milliseconds more time than ours in indexing neighbor points in the k-d tree and re-estimate planes.
 In contrast, \cite{VOXELMAP} and our C\textsuperscript{3}P-VoxelMap obviate the need for NNS because each voxel contains an individual plane, which can be directly hashed in the voxel map.
 Thus, our method saves 20\% and 43\% time usage compared with Fast-LIO2 and Faster-LIO, respectively.

-For map update stage, thanks to our cumulative probabilistic update of voxel planes, the iteration of points and recalculation of Jacobians are entirely eliminated and the time complexity is independent to the number of points.
-As a result, our C\textsuperscript{3}P-VoxelMap runs 70\%(w/o merge) and 49\%(w/ merge) faster than the original VoxelMap as shown in Table. \ref{tab:time}.
-Since we not only update plane parameters, but also update the uncertainty of the probabilistic plane, the time usage in our method takes longer than Fast-LIO2.
+For the map update stage, thanks to our cumulative probabilistic update of voxel planes, the iteration of points and recalculation of Jacobians are eliminated and the time complexity is independent of the number of points.
+As a result, our C\textsuperscript{3}P-VoxelMap runs 70\%(w/o merge) and 49\%(w/ merge) faster than the original VoxelMap as shown in Table \ref{tab:time}.
+Since we not only update plane parameters but also update the uncertainty of the probabilistic plane, the time usage in our method takes longer than Fast-LIO2.
 However, our total processing time is 20\% lower than VoxelMap and 7\% lower than Fast-LIO2.

 \textit{Memory Efficiency}: We conduct two experiments to demonstrate the memory efficiency of our method against the others: First, we verify the constant complexity of cumulative probabilistic update.
-Second, we compare the memory usage with other methods on both structured and unstructured environments.
+Second, we test the memory usage in both structured and unstructured environments.